 The question becomes will commercially available tourniquets work on kids?

-With the recent publication of Dr. Harcke’s study1 using 7th Generation CAT tourniquets on 60 children aged 6 to 16, we have even more data that commercially available tourniquets work just fine on children.
+With the publication of Dr. Harcke’s study1 using 7th Generation CAT tourniquets on 60 children aged 6 to 16, we have even more data that commercially available tourniquets work just fine on children.

 In the study, 7th generation CATs were placed on both the upper arm and thigh of 60 children.
 The tourniquets were tightened until distal Doppler pulse ceased or the windlass had been twisted 3 full turns (1080 degrees).
 This limit was chosen to decrease the pain of the tourniquet placement for the study.
 They acknowledged in actual application pain is irrelevant.